 “Shady Lady” by Ani Lorak

-Over a decade after it came second at the Eurovision Song Contest, “Shady Lady” still has the power to give us chills.
+Over a decade after it came second at the Eurovision Song Contest, “Shady Lady” still has the power to thrill us.
 Its lush, strings-heavy orchestration propels it forward, and Ani Lorak fully embodies the song’s story.
 We’ve been saying for years that “Shady Lady” is the best song to never have won Eurovision.

 “If Love Was a Crime” by Poli Genova

 Bulgaria returned to the Eurovision Song Contest in 2016 after a couple of years off with a new game plan: send great songs.
 “If Love Was a Crime” is a song that is immediately awesome.
 Its finger snap-laden beat and rich, pulsating bassline builds to an anthemic chorus that has everyone singing along in Bulgarian.
 When we’ve got this cranked, it still has the power to give us the chills.

 “Occidentali’s Karma” by Francesco Gabbani

 We latched onto “Occidentali’s Karma” right after its first performance at Sanremo 2017.
 Sure, the dancer in the gorilla suit caught our attention, but the song’s tuneful effervescence and playful satire hooked us.
 “Occidentali’s Karma” pokes fun at both the need for humans to feel like we have a higher purpose and our tendency to appropriate other cultures to feel like we have achieved that purpose.
 Despite the seemingly cynical subject matter, “Occidentali’s Karma” radiates joy.
 It’s a delightful song.